Parva Domus

 Parva Domus, officially the Republic of Parva Domus Magna Quies (Latin for "small house, big rest") is a self-proclaimed micronational republic surrounded by the city of Montevideo, Uruguay.
 The nation has served as a civil, cultural and recreational association since its foundation in 1878.

 Description

 Parva Domus is a micronation and self-proclaimed republic with a social and recreational aim.
-As usual in this type of organization, its citizens employ all sorts of flamboyant appellations and honors.
+Its citizens employ all sorts of flamboyant appellations and honors.
 The national government is led by a president and a cabinet of ministers.

 Its territory hosts a neoclassical residence built in 1919, known as the presidential palace.
 The property is surrounded by gardens and statues.
 It is located in the neighborhood of Punta Carretas.

 The constitution of Parva Domus admits a maximum of 250 simultaneous citizens.
 Only men are allowed to become citizens.
 In 130 years, the republic has had over 843,297 citizens.

 Famous Parvenses

 Among its citizens, several stand out: Juan Zorrilla de San Martín, Isidoro de María, Eduardo Rodríguez Larreta and Eduardo Fabini.